tjf801/CSE-3100/README.md

 # CSE 3100.
 Systems Programming

 ### Disclaimer:
 > This repository is published strictly for reference and educational purposes only.
-Reproducing the code therein in any form is considered a violation of [UCONN's academic integrity policy](https://community.uconn.edu/the-student-code-appendix-a/).
+Reproducing the code therein in any form is considered a violation of [UCONN's academic integrity policy](https://community.uconn.edu/the-student-code-appendix-a/), and the end user of this software is strictly liable for any and all damages that may arise from the use of this software.

 ### Course Information: